 Learning To Lead is a movement experience program centered around the health and wellness of students who identify as racialized or BIPOC (Black, Indigenous, People of Colour) women at U of T, presented by KPE’s Indigeneity, Diaspora, Equity and Anti-racism in Sport (IDEAS) Research Lab and the Well-Being Collective at Hart House.

 Learning to Lead is a 8-week program consisting of weekly 60-minute group sessions.
 The sessions consist of two components:

 Beginner-friendly movement, with opportunities to strengthen, dance, move

 Instructor-led discussion, with opportunities to explore confidence, impostor phenomenon, sensuality, empowerment, self-care and more

-The Learning to Lead program will run at the Dance and Exercise Room at Hart House every Wednesday, from September 20 - November 8, 2023.
+The Learning to Lead program will run at the Dance and Exercise Room at Hart House every Wednesday, starting January 2024.